What Is Data Enrichment?

 Data enrichment is the process of enhancing, refining, and improving raw data by merging it with additional relevant information from external sources to create more complete and valuable datasets.

-Data enrichment differs from data cleansing, which focuses on removing errors and duplicates from existing data.
-While data cleansing improves existing information, data enrichment adds new information.
-Both processes are essential for maintaining high-quality CRM data.
+Data enrichment differs from data cleansing in important ways.
+Data cleansing focuses on removing errors, fixing formatting inconsistencies, and eliminating duplicate records from existing datasets.
+While cleansing improves the quality of information you already have, enrichment adds entirely new information.
+Both processes are essential for maintaining a high-quality CRM, and the most effective data management strategies combine both in regular maintenance workflows.

 Related Terms